vestrel00/contacts-android/docs/customdata/integrate-handlename-custom-data.md

 }
 ```

-To add a handle name to a the first RawContact or a Contact,
+To add a handle name to the first RawContact or a Contact,

 ```kotlin
 mutableContact.addHandleName(contacts, mutableHandleName)